mcoetzee/udeo/README.md

  * Returns the next version of the module's state (a plain old reducer function).
  */
 const searchModule = {
-  flow(dispatch$) {
+  // dispatch$ is the stream through which dispatched actions flow - the raw action stream flow(dispatch$) {
     // Filter the raw action stream into a search stream const search$ = dispatch$.filterAction('SEARCH');